-No take of shellfish and other invertebrates, except razor clams may be taken in the sand beach that does not overlap with the MR. Site boundary: Intertidal between the north side of Devils Churn and the north boundary of Neptune State Park.
+No take of shellfish and marine invertebrates, except razor clams may be taken in the sandy beach area that does not overlap with the marine reserve.
+Includes all rocky areas, tide pools, and sandy beaches between extreme high and low tides lying between the north side of Devil's Churn and the north boundary of Neptune State Park.